ThreeSixtyGiving/standard/documentation/individuals/introduction.md

 - Setting up your template
 - How to use the template
 - Next steps

-This guide fits alongside the general [Guidance for Publishers](../guidance/index/), and links to other pages when that information is relevant to funders of grants to individuals.

-Not sure where to start?
-Read [Useful information before you start](../guidance/before-starting/) to find out what to expect when publishing 360Giving data.

 ### Getting further help
 360Giving provides free support for funders to publish their grants.